-Medical termination of pregnancy after 20 weeks is a three stage process, that involves stopping the baby's heart and then giving medication in two stages.
-The medication will end the pregnancy and bring on labour and the vaginal birth of the baby.
+Medical termination of pregnancy after 12 weeks gestation is a two-stage process, that involves giving medication to end a pregnancy and to bring on labour and the vaginal birth of the baby.

 The midwife caring for you at the time of the termination will advise you on where to come for this process.